Integration is not Inclusion

 Disabled people of all ages and/or those learners with 'Special Educational Needs' labels being placed in any form of segregated education setting.
 This tends to force disabled people to lead a separate life.

-For example: separate special school, college or separate unit within school/college or on separate segregated courses within mainstream education settings.
+For example: separate special school or college, separate unit within school/college or separate segregated courses within mainstream education settings.

 Disabled people of all ages and/or those learners with 'Special Educational Needs' labels being placed in mainstream education settings with some adaptations and resources, but on condition that the disabled person and/or the learner with 'Special Educational Needs' labels can fit in with pre-existing structures, attitudes and an unaltered environment.

 For example: the child is required to "fit in" to what already exists in the school.